sparshsah/foggy-demo/demo/ml/musings.md

   But this indicates to me not that their _risk model_ is wrong, but that their _optimization target_ is wrong.
-  They were using a canonical distortion-minimizing Markowitz/Black-Litterman optimizer (modified to account for tcost aversion), but, crucially, did _not_ distinguish between portfolio distortion resulting from non-Sharpe-optimal allocations, versus those resulting from off-target leverage.
+  They were using a canonical distortion-minimizing Markowitz/Black-Litterman optimizer (modified to account for tcost aversion), but, crucially, did _not_ distinguish between portfolio distortion resulting from non-Sharpe-optimal allocations, versus that resulting from off-target leverage.
   In reality, their business clients cared much more about absolute returns than on-target realized volatility.
   If the fund lost 1pp against Bridgewater's competitor fund, that was very painful;
   If it came in 1pp too high or low against stated target vol, that was fine.
+  Thus, "don't waste tcost chasing vol".
   But the manager was not telling this to their optimizer!
   They could have explicitly decomposed the portfolio-distortion penalty term in their optimizer into two components:
   (1) How far off Sharpe-optimal allocation am I?
 Distortions here are painful.